-- 59. High-cost subject funding prioritises funding for teaching certain subjects where costs are higher than can be met through course fees alone.
-This funding is calculated using the following formula: - High-cost subject funding: prioritising funding for teaching certain subjects where costs are higher than can be met through course fees alone.

-student FTEs reported to us by providers
+- 65. High-cost subject funding prioritises funding for teaching certain subjects where costs are higher than can be met through course fees alone.
+This funding is calculated using the following formula: - student FTEs reported to us by providers multiplied by multiplied by

-multiplied by

-sector-wide funding rates by price group
+• sector-wide funding rates by price group